-An existing non-Twilio phone number, like the number to a wireless phone or a landline in your home or office, can be verified on your Twilio project to be used for testing with a free trial account, or as a caller ID on outbound calls.
-Continue reading for instructions and important information.
+An existing non-Twilio phone number, like the number to a wireless phone or a landline in your home or office, must be validated on your Twilio account before it can be used for specific Twilio account services.

-Please note: Verifying a caller ID with Twilio only allows calls to be placed outbound (from Twilio) using this phone number.
-Incoming calls to the verified number will continue to route through the existing service provider.
-If you would like to receive incoming calls through Twilio, we may be able to port your phone number in.
-For more information, please see our article Porting a Phone Number to Twilio.
+Notice: Verified phone numbers can only be used as a Caller ID for outbound Twilio calls.
+Incoming calls to the verified number will continue to route through the existing service provider (your wireless service, landline provider, etc.).
+If you would like to receive incoming calls through Twilio, you may be able to forward your calls to a Twilio phone number via your service provider.
+Alternatively, we may be able to port your phone number in.

-- Enter the desired phone number to verify, and then click Call Me.
+- Enter the desired phone number to verify, select the desired verification method, and then click Verify Number.

-Add a Verified Caller ID via the REST API
+Add a Verified Phone Number via the REST API

-A verified caller ID can be added to your project by submitting POST request to the Outgoing Caller IDs resource.
-For full details, please see our API documentation for Adding an Outgoing Caller ID.
+A verified phone number can be added to your account by submitting an HTTP POST request to the

-Verifying Caller IDs Behind an IVR or Extension
+Verifying Phone Numbers Behind an IVR or Extension

 You can verify numbers behind IVRs using both the above methods by including